 But why has it become so easy to live without meat?

-It's sad to think that on top of all these sacrifices they had to deal with pressures, insults and mockery from those around them.
+It is sad to consider that on top of all these sacrifices, they had to deal with pressure, insults and mockery from those around them.

 The reason we can play the vegetarian game in easy mode, is because it’s already been played in hard mode.